5 Do's and Don'ts for Hosting Holiday Parties

 Items to include in your beverage station:

-- Cups for all kinds of beverages, from water to wine.
+- Cups and mugs for all kinds of beverages, from hot cocoa to water and wine

-- Garnishes like fresh mint sprigs, slices of lemon and lime, or olives for martinis.
+- Garnishes like fresh mint sprigs, slices of lemon and lime, or olives for martinis and cocktails

-By having drinks prepped and ready to go, guests will have something to sip while they wait for the food to arrive, making it a great way to encourage mingling from the start.
+By having drinks prepped and ready to go, guests will have something to sip while they wait for the food to arrive—an effortless way to encourage mingling from the start.

 3. Don’t shoo guests out of the kitchen.